-Maintaining hundreds – or sometimes thousands – of microservices with constantly changing infrastructure resources and continuous integration/continuous delivery (CI/CD) configurations is a nearly impossible task for even the most capable platform teams.
-AWS Proton solves this by giving platform teams the tools they need to manage this complexity and enforce consistent standards, while making it easy for developers to deploy their code using containers and serverless technologies.
+Maintaining hundreds or thousands of microservices with continuous integration/continuous delivery (CI/CD) configurations is a challenging task for even the most capable platform teams.
+AWS Proton helps platform team manage this complexity with a deployment workflow tool optimized to support the full software development lifecycle of modern applications.

-AWS Proton makes it easy for platform teams to create application stacks.
-This includes the CI/CD pipeline available to developers, so they can make a request through the application programming interface (API), command-line interface (CLI), or user interface (UI) to deploy an application immediately.
+AWS Proton makes it easy for platform and DevOps engineers to create application stack templates.
+This includes the CI/CD pipeline available to developers, so that to deploy infrastructure for an application they can make a request through the application programming interface (API), command-line interface (CLI), or user interface (UI) to deploy immediately without needing to cut tickets or manually configure a pipeline.

-You can bring your existing shared resources into AWS Proton without re-creating the infrastructure.
-This is transparent for developers, who can deploy to a customer-managed environment in the same way they deploy to a standard environment.
+You can bring your existing shared resources like an Amazon Virtual Private Cloud (VPC) into AWS Proton.
+Developers can then deploy to a Proton-managed environment in the same way they deploy to a standard environment.

 Create service templates with or without a pipeline.
-AWS Proton gives teams greater flexibility in defining, provisioning, and deploying their services.
-Developers only need to provide the required inputs for their service, and platform teams can leverage AWS Proton’s central management capabilities to ensure that all deployments are up-to-date.
+AWS Proton gives teams flexibility in defining, provisioning, and deploying their services.
+Developers only need to provide the required input parameters for their service, and platform teams can leverage AWS Proton’s central management capabilities to ensure that all deployments are up-to-date.

 AWS Proton supports multi-account infrastructures, which help platform operators configure their architecture securely across multiple AWS accounts.
 You can manage all your multi-account environments and services from a single account using AWS Proton.